Pleurisy affects the lining between the lungs and chest wall.

 Treatment depends largely on the cause and the severity of the condition.

-Historically, Native Americans have used the pleurisy root, also called butterfly weed, to treat pleurisy.
-There are some safety concerns regarding this particular plant.
-Physicians do not recommend its use, as there is no evidence that it is an effective cure.
+Historically, Native Americans have used the pleurisy root to treat pleurisy, also called butterfly weed.
+There are some safety concerns regarding butterfly weed.
+Physicians do not recommend its use as there is no evidence that confirms butterfly weed to be an effective cure.

-Sometimes, the fluid might push against the lung making breathing even more difficult.
+The fluid may push against the lung making breathing even more difficult.

 Pleuritic chest pain can accompany a pneumothorax after trauma to the chest wall.
-A collapsed lung or lungs can lead to air or gas build-up in the pleural cavity.
+The collapse of one or both lungs can lead to a buildup of air or gas in the pleural cavity.

 The most common symptom is a sudden pain in one side and shortness of breath.

 Trauma to the chest wall can cause pleuritic chest pain and blood accumulation in the pleural space.
-If enough blood accumulates in this space, it can lead to shock from blood loss and hypoxia from overcrowding the lung space.
+If enough blood accumulates in this area, it can lead to shock from blood loss.

-Early detection and swift management of the underlying condition make it possible to prevent pleurisy.
+Early detection and quick management of the underlying condition make it possible to prevent pleurisy.

-For example, an early diagnosis and treatment of an infection can prevent fluid from building up in the pleural cavity or minimize levels of inflammation.
+For example, an early diagnosis and the timely treatment of an infection can prevent fluid from building up in the pleural cavity, or it can minimize levels of inflammation.

 Pleurisy can be difficult to diagnose, and it is easily confused with other diseases.

-When being treated for any condition, getting plenty of rest and maintaining a healthful diet can help prevent complications such as pleurisy.
+When being treated for any condition, getting plenty of rest and maintaining a healthy diet can help prevent complications such as pleurisy.